Just One Good Catch?

 Not long ago it was legit to kill Catholics then in turn Protestants for being Catholic or being Protestant then both killing Muslims.
 I’m pretty sure my ancestors being faithful and devout men and woman participated in all the holy killings back then because they continued right up to very close to the present being devout and holy killers.
 Being faithful and devout myself, I thought the “right” half of that crap was all good.

 Holy killings.
 Fighting for whats right.
 Soldiers for freedom.
 We still do it.
-At least we can do is admit we do understand “hate”.
+The least we can do is admit we do not understand “hate”.
 That we are it.
 Whatever that word has come to mean.
 We do it.
 We have been doing it together.

 I have.
 I understand “hate”.
 I have lived and continue to live hate.